Baumistlustig/NMEA-2000-Battery-Power/README.md

-# NMEA 2000 BUS Voltage
+# NMEA 2000 Battery Power

 This is a project, which reads the voltage and current of a battery, and posts it to a NMEA 2000 BUS.